-Mass Deportation: US Cancels All Visas of an Entire African Country, Announces Reason Behind It
+Mass Deportation: US Cancels All Visas of an Entire African Country Over Immigration Issues

-- The US revoked visas for South Sudanese passport holders due to the nation's refusal to accept repatriated citizens, as announced by Secretary of State Marco Rubio
+• The US has announced the revoking of visas for South Sudanese passport holders due to the nation's refusal to accept repatriated citizens

-- This decision aligns with President Trump's immigration policy, which prioritises mass deportations of unlawful migrants
+• This decision aligned with President Trump's controversial immigration policy, which prioritised mass deportations of unlawful migrants

-- The move comes amid concerns over South Sudan's political instability and fears of renewed civil conflict
+• The move to cancel visas comes amid concerns over South Sudan's political instability and fears of renewed civil conflict in the country

 The United States has revoked all visas issued to South Sudanese passport holders, citing the African nation’s refusal to accept its repatriated citizens.

-US Secretary of State Marco Rubio announced the decision on April 5, adding that South Sudanese citizens would also be barred from entering the US at ports of entry.
+US Secretary of State Marco Rubio announced this decision on April 5, adding that South Sudanese citizens would also be barred from entering the US at ports of entry.

 Source: Getty Images